-1. Independence
+1. Independence and Impartiality

-1.1 To be independent an arbitrator must have no current connection with either of the parties, and must not have any interest in the subject matter of either the dispute or the decision on any questions which may arise in the proceedings.
+1.2 To be independent an arbitrator must have no current connection with either of the parties, and must not have any interest in the subject matter of either the dispute or the decision on any questions which may arise in the proceedings.
 He or she must neither have, and equally importantly, nor be perceived to have, any interest which could influence him or her in any way.

-1.4 The arbitrator should try to look at the situation as if he or she were an outsider, asking him or herself what impression acceptance of the particular appointment might reasonably convey.
+1.5 The arbitrator should try to look at the situation as if he or she were an outsider, asking him or herself what impression acceptance of the particular appointment might reasonably convey.
 If there has been a particular relationship but, applying this test, the arbitrator feels he or she can accept the appointment, he or she should usually disclose the circumstances.
 Disclosure may remedy the situation since, if no timely objection is made after appropriate disclosure, the parties are deemed to have accepted the arbitrator.

-1.5 Where there is any reasonable doubt as to how the situation may be seen, an arbitrator is likely to do a greater service to him or herself, the parties, the particular reference and London arbitration generally by declining an appointment rather than by accepting it.
+1.6 Where there is any reasonable doubt as to how the situation may be seen, an arbitrator is likely to do a greater service to him or herself, the parties, the particular reference and London arbitration generally by declining an appointment rather than by accepting it.
 Similarly, if an appointment has been accepted but some challenge is then raised on the question of independence it is often better, taking a broad view, to stand down or to offer to stand down (even if it may be considered that the challenge is unjustified).

-1.6 Appointments as arbitrator should never be sought.
+1.7 Appointments as arbitrator should never be sought.
 To do so may obviously put the arbitrator in a position of dependence.

-1.8 An intended arbitrator should have no direct or indirect interest in the subject matter of the dispute or with any party or other organisation which may be involved in the dispute.
+1.10 An intended arbitrator should have no direct or indirect interest in the subject matter of the dispute or with any party or other organisation which may be involved in the dispute.
 Such interest, if it comes to the attention of the arbitrator at any stage of the reference, should be disclosed.

-1.10 The independence of the arbitrator must be maintained throughout the arbitration.
+1.12 The independence of the arbitrator must be maintained throughout the arbitration.
 If something happens which might affect his or her independence, he or she should at once disclose it and, if appropriate, offer his or her resignation.

 2. Publicity

 2.1 Arbitration is an aspect of the administration of justice and arbitrators should accordingly conduct themselves with dignity and restraint.
-The following guidelines as to publicity are set down with that in mind:-
+The following guidelines as to publicity are set down with that in mind:

 (a) An arbitrator may make known his or her willingness to act as such, giving contact details and particulars of his or her background and qualification, to organisations or (where there is no relevant organisation) to an individual.